rolandmueller/bigdata/docker.md

 # Define and build a new Image

-Create a file with the name `Dockerfile` with the following content:
+Create a file with the name `Dockerfile` with the following content (e.g. with an IDE (integrated development environment) or editor like  Visual Studio Code or PyCharm).
+You might be able to open an editor from the terminal directly (might be configure before in the IDE).
+* For opening VS Code in the current folder you can type in the terminal: `code .`
+* For opening PyCharm type: `charm .`
+* The `.`mean the current folder

 ```bash
 # Use an official Python runtime as a parent image